Contact

 With all that information to hand, you should now be able to begin the process of buying a house in Ireland with minimal issues.
 Buying property is never a straightforward process, but with the right assistance from your solicitor and international mortgage provider, you should be able to overcome any hurdles during the buying process.

 Of course, here at Blacktower, we don’t just help expats move to Ireland.
-For those interested in moving abroad to another popular expat country, be sure to check out our locations page where we have plenty of information on countries across Europe and beyond.
+For those interested in moving abroad to another popular expat country, be sure to check out our services page where we have plenty of information on countries across Europe and beyond.

 We also provide plenty of information on all the nuances relating to moving abroad as an expat.
 For more information on this, you can browse our range of free guides or visit the Blacktower blog for further insights.